sbt/sbt-git/README.md

 write operations, it assumes a git executable is present and on the PATH and it uses that.

-In certain circumstances you may want to force the use of JGIT or an executable for both read-only and read-write operations; for example, if you have no git executable installed (e.g. you use windows) you need to disable the console interface, or if you rely on a git feature that JGit does not
+In certain circumstances you may want to force the use of JGit or an executable for both read-only and read-write operations; for example, if you have no git executable installed (e.g. you use windows) you need to disable the console interface, or if you rely on a git feature that JGit does not